danog/MadelineProto/ton/README.md

 It allows **async** interaction with liteservers in the same manner as the official `lite-client`, only with way more abstractions and ease of use.

 Please note that the project is in alpha stage.

-For a pure JS client-side implementation of the TON protocol check out [madelineTon.js](https://github.com/danog/madelineTon.js): interact **directly with the TON blockchain** with no middlemans, directly from your browser!
+For a **fully separate and standalone** pure JS client-side implementation of the TON protocol check out [madelineTon.js](https://github.com/danog/madelineTon.js): interact **directly with the TON blockchain** with no middlemans, directly from your browser!

 ## Instantiation